tomerschwartz24/develeap-ci/README.md

 ## Repo Content
 * Jenkinsfile to build and deploy the application to aws ECR (from my home jenkins lab)
--

-* Python web application (dev-ci.py) including the requirements.txt
+* Python web application (counter-service.py) including the requirements.txt

-* Dockerfile to build the application and create an image out of it
+* Dockerfile to build the application and create a docker image out of it.

-* Kubernetes manifests
- - both manifests are deployed under tomer-candidate namespace
- - deployment.yaml  which labels the application and the containers.image to my ECR
- - service.yaml to create a service of type loadbalancer and expose the application to the world
+### Jenkins Pipeline <br>
+- The pipeline  checkouts the repository. <br>
+- builds the application. <br>
+- pushes the docker image to ECR with the BUILD_NUMBER of jenkins + latest tag. <br>
+- Additionally the pipeline will check out the infra repo and update the application helm chart image.tag to the same build number the docker image have.

+### Counter-service application
+- Python application that checks the number of HTTP GET requests and "announce" them.